A Natural Alternative to Retin A

 People often give up in the first few weeks of using Retin-A because the irritation causes them to think it isn’t working.

 Compare this with facial dry brushing.
 This practice, too, increases cell turnover, unclogs pores, and increases circulation, but without side effects.
-No need for sunscreen, either.
 Initial irritation is very mild and only lasts until your skin grows accustomed to the brushing.